 the overlay may be represented according to the HEVC image format as specified in Annex B of [26].
 Accordingly HEIF image items and image sequences are described as regular HEVC media streams.
 It should be possible to use the HEVC Payload format as described in RFC 7798 for the delivery of the HEVC images, image collections, and image sequences (details TBD).
 All NAL units of an HEVC image stored as meta items are extracted and transmitted as HEVC access units with the same presentation time stamp.

+Allow a sender to signal the regions of its 360 video is considered as important foreground (like head and shoulder of the participants in the room) that should not be completely or partially occluded at the receiver by rendering one or more overlay images or videos on top of them.
+The provided information is used when a receiver is viewing its desired viewport of the 360 video and likes to render the overlays and other 2-d videos from this or other senders on top of the view where the default location of the overlay is outside of the viewport.
+The sent information describes one or more regions that are not supposed to be occluded by other visual media and the location, size, and number of these regions may need to be updated due to the change of the number of participants, or their location in the 360 video during the video conferencing session.